mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ### 🏃‍♂️ Run the Crawler:

 1. **Start Crawler**:
-   - Ensuring your new crawler is showing..
    - Click `Run crawler`
    - Wait for completion (usually around 2 minutes)

 2. **Verify Results and Edit Schema**:
-   - From the left hand navigation menu, expand `Data Catalog` and click on `Tables`, then select the table name created by the carwerly you implicity named with the `raw_` prefix eealire that should be called `raw_weather_data`
+   - From the left hand navigation menu, expand `Data Catalog` and click on `Tables`, then select the table name created by the Crawler you prefixed earlier with `raw_` and should be called `raw_weather_data`
    - Click on the table to examine its schema
    ![GlueTableSchema](./images/GlueTableSchema.png)<br>
    - At the top right of the Schema click `Edit schemas as JSON` and for the two fields of `measurement_time` and `collection_time` modify the type from `string` to `timestamp` then click `Save as new table version`.